 How do student loans work in community property states?

-Even though couples are jointly responsible for most debts incurred after marriage in community property states, there’s still some snags and differences with student loans.
+Couples are jointly responsible for most debts incurred after marriage in community property states.
+But there are still some snags and differences with student loans.
 Let’s dig into if a spouse is responsible for student loans incurred before marriage.

 If your spouse took out federal student loans after you were married and you live in a community property state, chances are you still won’t be held responsible for their federal student loans.
-Federal student loans are generally kept with the person who took them out, regardless of whether they were married at the time or not, and regardless of where they live.
+Federal student loans are generally kept with the person who took them out as a separate debt, regardless of whether they were married at the time or not, and regardless of where they live.

 Things take a different turn when you’re talking about private student loans, however.
 In this case, if your spouse took out private student loans after you were married and you live in a community property state, chances are you may be held responsible for their private student loans.